Boehringer-Ingelheim/dso/docs/user_guide/templates.md

     require more flexibility than predefined worflows such as nf-core, but can still benefit from a structured "base" document to get started with.

+Template libraries can be provided as:

+-   A python module (for instance, the default library is `dso.templates`)
+-   A path on the file system (e.g. `/data/share/dso_templates`)

 A template library is structured as follows:

 ```